 5. Get active

 Being active will also make a big difference to how you feel.
-Consider joining a sports team to get some exercise at least once a week, and try walking to class whenever possible.
-Some find that high impact exercises such as running help them to blow off steam, while others prefer gentle, relaxing activities like yoga.
-The most important thing is to find something you enjoy, as this will make it much easier to stick to.
+Consider joining a sports team to get some exercise at least once a week, and try walking to lectures whenever possible.
+Some people find that high impact exercises such as running help them to blow off steam, while others prefer gentle, relaxing activities like yoga.
+The most important thing is to find something that you enjoy doing as this will make it much easier to stick to.

 Any kind of exercise has a powerful effect on your mental health.
 It triggers the release of endorphins, your body's natural “feel good” hormones, and can help to reduce anxiety and elevate your mood.